audgirka/ansible-portal-chart/README.md

            imageTagInfo: pr-number # Required: Update here or pass using --set
      ```

 - **Optional**: If you are using a development environment where you need to disable SSL checks, under the `appConfig.ansible.rhaap` section, update the `checkSSL` value from `true` to `false`.
+Also, update the `appConfig.auth.providers.rhaap.production` `checkSSL` value from `true` to `false`.

     Under extraEnvVars in values.yaml, add the environment variable `NODE_TLS_REJECT_UNAUTHORIZED` with `value: '0'`.
 Make sure to add this in the `values.yaml` file, not your custom values file, as adding an entry into the extraEnvVars will override env vars in other value files.
 This is a known issue, with updates tracked [here](https://issues.redhat.com/browse/RHIDP-6082).

-    Also, to allow users to sign in even if they are not present in the catalog, add `appConfig.dangerouslyAllowSignInWithoutUserInCatalog` and set it's value to `true`.
+    To allow users to sign in even if they are not present in the catalog, add `appConfig.dangerouslyAllowSignInWithoutUserInCatalog` and set its value to `true`.

      ```yaml
      # my-values.yaml